BlueManiac/SourceMapper/README.md

 # SourceMapper
-Proof of concept c# object mapper using abstract static interfaces and source generators
+Proof of concept c# object mapper using abstract static members in interfaces and source generators